mrismanaziz/Reforestation/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## What do you call an alligator in a vest?
+An in-vest-igator!